-Jamie’s practice is focused on helping clients implement urban redevelopment projects.
+Jamie also represents experienced real estate clients in commercial and urban redevelopment projects.
 This complex practice area implicates real property rights, local government powers, environmental and land use regulations, and project financing challenges.
-Jamie employs a strategic, results-oriented approach to managing redevelopment issues, and has extensive experience in navigating the public-private partnerships inherent in successful redevelopment efforts.
+Jamie has extensive experience in navigating the public-private partnerships inherent in successful redevelopment efforts.
 From “area in need of redevelopment” investigations through the negotiation of redeveloper and payment in lieu of taxes agreements, Jamie has assisted clients in achieving their redevelopment goals throughout New Jersey.

 Jamie’s practice extends to local property taxation issues as well.
 She has prosecuted property tax appeals on behalf of commercial and residential property owners before the County Tax Boards and in Tax Court.
-She also advises clients on property tax issues and liabilities in connection with redevelopment project site acquisition and demolition issues, and pursues property tax exemptions, abatements and incentive financing arrangements for redevelopment projects.
+She also advises clients on property tax issues in connection with redevelopment project site acquisition and demolition, and pursues property tax exemptions, abatements and incentive financing arrangements for redevelopment projects.

 Jamie is a 2003 graduate of the Rutgers University School of Law – Newark and Rutgers University Graduate School of Management, where she earned joint JD and MBA degrees.
 Following her completion of a clerkship with the Honorable Mitchel E. Ostrer, J.S.C.
-(Mercer Vicinage, Civil Division), Jamie became associated with the law firm of Archer & Greiner as a commercial litigation associate, where her practice was focused on complex real property disputes and property tax appeals.
+(Mercer Vicinage, Civil Division), Jamie was a commercial litigation associate at Archer & Greiner, where her practice was focused on complex real property disputes and property tax appeals.
 She later joined Wilentz, Goldman & Spitzer’s redevelopment team, where she practiced until Sweet & Bennett was formed in 2014.

-Jamie currently manages the firm’s Freehold Borough office.
-She is an active member of the Freehold Borough community, where she was recently appointed to serve on the Planning Board.
-She also serves on the Freehold Borough Education Foundation, non-profit entity independent from the local Board of Education whose purpose is to give students the resources and opportunities they need to be successful.
-Jamie is also a New Jersey licensed foster parent.
-She and her husband have adopted four children through the Division of Child Protection and Permanency (formerly “DYFS”).
+Jamie manages the firm’s Freehold office.
+She is an active member of the Freehold Borough community, where she serves on the joint Planning and Zoning Board and Co-Chairs the Freehold Borough Community Redevelopment Committee.
+She is also a Trustee of the Freehold Borough Education Foundation, non-profit entity whose purpose is to give students the resources and opportunities they need to be successful.
+During the decade Jamie and her husband were licensed foster parents, they adopted four fabulous children through the Division of Child Protection and Permanency (formerly “DYFS”).